joelewis101/candires/README.md

 Rmarkdown and can be used to render the code and analysis and plain text to a document.
 It's supported by Rstudio or can be run from the command line.

-The code assumes that the data is in a folder `data_raw` - filenames should be self-explanatory from the code.
+The code assumes that the data is in a folder `data-raw/` - filenames should be self-explanatory from the code.